eingaeph/pip.imbue.hood/README.md

-  Lausler's code https://github.com/pklausler/aoeui is an alternative prototype built to very similar specifications of length and dependencies and has been used by the author for years.
+  Lausler's code https://github.com/pklausler/aoeui is an alternative prototype built to very similar specifications of length and dependencies and has been used been proven useful (by the author) for years.

   The prototype code contains a copyright notice (2016).
 It is licensed by Salvatore Sanfilippo under terms which are here